'Unbelievable': Man assaults partner over condiment on sausages

 It was a toxic relationship and one Sheard did not wish to resume.

-Sheard had repeatedly said to Ross since the offending that it was assistance he needed.
+Sheard had repeatedly said to Ross since the offending that he needed help.

 Judge Brandts-Giesen said despite it being a difficult time, if someone prepared a meal for you it was tactless to complain.